Software-Engineering-Group-4-Maamy/chat-bot/README.md

 ## Sample output

-        Hi, I'm Botler want to have a conversation with you!
+        B:Hi, I'm Botler want to have a conversation with you!
-        Please speak to me in lowercase English.
-Type quit if you wish to end this conversation. hello
+        B:Please speak to me in lowercase English.
+Type quit if you wish to end this conversation.
-        Greetings!
+        U:hello
+        B:Greetings!
-        my name is Matthew
+        U:my name is Matthew
-        Hello matthew, How are you feeling today?
+        B:Hello matthew, How are you feeling today?
-        I am a bit concerned about this recent stock market fiasco Do not be alarmed sir, I've handled your investments accordingly sorry for ever doubting you
+        U:I am a bit concerned about this recent stock market fiasco B:Do not be alarmed sir, I've handled your investments accordingly U:sorry for ever doubting you
-        You needn't worry at all
+        B:You needn't worry at all
-        can you find the next best stock for me
+        U:can you find the next best stock for me
-        I am unable to search for the next best stock, for now. sorry for expecting so much
+        B:I am unable to search for the next best stock, for now.
+        U:sorry for expecting so much
-        You needn't worry at all
+        B:You needn't worry at all
-        have you seen my underwear?
+        U:have you seen my underwear?
-        I believe you left it under your bed again sir I like underwear
+        B:I believe you left it under your bed again sir U:I like underwear
-        Exquisite taste sir
+        B:Exquisite taste sir
-        i am not a sir
+        U:i am not a sir
-        Apologies, but sir it is the best I can do. you're being difficult
+        B:Apologies, but sir it is the best I can do.
+        U:you're being difficult
-        You literally programed me, I can only say what you allowed me to say i love you botler, and you have to love me back That is sweet sir, but I only think of you as a an aquaintence that was mean
+        B:You literally programed me, I can only say what you allowed me to say U:i love you botler, and you have to love me back B:That is sweet sir, but I only think of you as a an aquaintence U:that was mean
-        I am doing my best to be polite, you are just making it difficult yes
+        B:I am doing my best to be polite, you are just making it difficult U:yes
-        Glad we agree
+        B:Glad we agree
-        sorry botler, i was argumentative
+        U:sorry botler, i was argumentative
-        It is already forgiven.
+        B:It is already forgiven.
-        can you make me happy
+        U:can you make me happy
-        Of course, sire, I will get you happy but first I'll need milk, brb how long will it take you to make me happy
-        I cannot say, an hour, a week maybe a decade.
-You must find it in yourself to wait quit
+        B:Of course, sire, I will get you happy but first I'll need milk, brb U:how long will it take you to make me happy B:I cannot say, an hour, a week maybe a decade.
+You must find it in yourself to wait U:quit
-        Thank you for chatting with me
+        B:Thank you for chatting with me
+### Errors in output
+        U:I am well
+        B:Sorry sir, I didn't understand
+Botler Responds this way because Botler does not understand the wellness of others, only the ups and downs of the economie.

+        U:what's your favotite movie
+        B:Sorry sir, I didn't understand
+Botler Responds this way because Botler is to young to know what movies are.
 ## Class Organization
 1. Botler:
 The Botler class is incharge of creating and maintaining all aspects of the chat object imported from the NLTK.